brittonlaroche/Oracle-Confluent-MongoDB/README.md

 |[Click here to watch a 6 Minute Video on how to create a basic Confluent Cloud Cluster in AWS](https://youtu.be/q437AGwdYoY)|
 |<a href="https://youtu.be/q437AGwdYoY" target="video"><img src="./img/confluentCloudIcon.PNG" width="361px"></a>|

+Now that the Confluent Cloud basic cluster is created we are ready to begin configuring the MongoDB sink connector.

+# Create a MongoDB Sink Connector

 # Create a JDBC Source Connector For Oracle

-# Create a MongoDB Sink Connector

 # Migrate live orders in real-time from Oracle to MongoDB Atlas